No Child Labor

 Child Labor Data

-The female child labourers are more than the male and worse in rural areas.
-According to the Nepal Labor Force Survey (NLFS), 88.77% of the children are employed in the agricultural sector.
-1.4% children are in manufacturing, 0.3 in construction, 1.6% in shopkeeper, 1.0% in hotels and restaurants, 0.1% in households and 6.9% in other industries such as cottage and small-scale industries.
-Child labour slowly creates a negative impact on the development of the country.
-If children are involved in the different types of employment at the age of proper schooling and then guiding the government may lack appropriate human resources in the future.
+Female child laborers outnumber male ones, especially in rural areas.
+According to the Nepal Labor Force Survey (NLFS), 88.77% of children are employed in the agricultural sector.
+Other sectors include 1.4% in manufacturing, 0.3% in construction, 1.6% as shopkeepers, 1.0% in hotels and restaurants, 0.1% in households, and 6.9% in other industries such as cottage and small-scale industries.

 Photo by Ben McLeod on Unsplash